PeopleAdmin/tweemux/README.md

 ## Going Further

 It's also nice to share a windowing environment session as well.
 For example, the "Guest" can host a VNC that you, as the tweemux host, can then connect to.
 This allows you to "point" at things with the mouse, and to share web browsing, etc.

+## Details about "Route to your sshd port", above

+Your options are:
+* VPN.
+If you're on a business network with your pair, you probably can already `ping` each other's machines.
+Easy stuff, then.
+* Directly open a port, such as going to your router config (perhaps at http://10.0.0.1 ?) and setting it to pass the external IP (see `curl ifconfig.me` or http://whatismyip.com ) through to your local box.
+This is smpler once you get it set up, as long as your location is stable and you have control over the router.
+* Use a machine on the Internet, that you both ssh into that.
+Can work very well, but the big downside is that you now have two lagged users rather than only one.
+* SSH port forward.
+This is my favorite, but the downside is that you have to have access to a shell account somewhere public.

 ## No Public Box?